 Ben is doing very well, and Jingles too.
 Although quite an independent donkey now, he is never too far away from her side.
 He’s progressed to sipping milk from a bucket now instead of a bottle, and is being fed every 6 hours.
 He’s also started nibbling at the grass and taking small amounts of hard feed too.

-A few weeks after he was born, Marg had her foal too (Marg came into our care with Millie, Ben’s mother).
-Marg’s foal is called Moshi.
-The four donkeys – Jingles, Ben, Marg and Moshi, are all kept together in their own yard and barn, with a quiet field to graze in at Brookfield Farm.
-Jingles is an excellent companion for Ben, but it’s also nice that he has another foal of a similar size and age to play the more energetic games with! (racing around, rearing and bucking).
+A few weeks after he was born, a donkey named Marg (who came into our care along with Millie, Ben’s birth mother) gave birth.
+Marg’s foal is called Moshi, and the two foals play marvellously together.
+Jingles, Ben, Marg and Moshi are all kept together in their own yard and barn, with a quiet field to graze in at Brookfield Farm.
+Jingles is an excellent companion for Ben, but it’s also nice that he has another foal of a similar size and age to play the more energetic games with.
+Activities like racing around, rearing and bucking are particular favourites of the exuberant young pair.

 Support our work